guilfoyles1/cps490group12/Sprint1.md

 *Preconditions:*
 * Recipient account exists

-*Postcondition:*
-* Confirmation message (that says that message has been delivered or not)
+* Postconditions: Confirmation message (that says that message has been delivered)

 **Sending a message Sequence Diagram**
 <img src="/figures/ss-capstone1-1.png">